megaluck/documentation/docs/introduction/06-Base-App.rst

         text on right column

 We can split SidechainApp arguments into 4 groups:
 	1. Settings
-		* The instance of SidechainSettings is retrieved by custom application via SettingsReader as was described above.
+		* The instance of SidechainSettings is retrieved by custom application via SettingsReader, as was described above.
 	2. Custom objects serializers
-		* To add custom business logic.
+		* Developers will want to add their custom business logic.
 For example, tokenization of real-estate properties will be required to create custom Box and BoxData types.
-These custom objects will be managed by the SDK to be sent through the network or stored to the disk.
-In both cases the SDK should know how to serialize a custom object to bytes and how to restore it back.
-To maintain this, sidechain developers should specify custom object serializers and add them to custom...Serializers map following the specific rules.
+These custom objects must be somehow managed by SDK to be sent through the network or stored to the disk.
+In both cases, SDK should know how to serialize a custom object to bytes and how to restore it.
+		  To maintain this, sidechain developers should specify custom objects serializers and add them to custom...Serializer map following the specific rules (see section **XXXXXX** Code your dApp...)
 	3. Application node extension of State and Wallet logic
-		* As was said above, State is a snapshot of all closed boxes of the blockchain at some moment of time.
-So when the next block arrives it should be validated by the State to prevent spending of non existing boxes or transaction inputs and outputs coin balances inconsistency.
-State can be extended by developers by introducing some logic in ApplicationState and ApplicationWallet.
-Seep appropriate chapters.
+		* As was said above, State is a snapshot of all closed boxes of the blockchain at some moment.
+So when the next block arrives, the ApplicationState validates the block to prevent the spending of non-existing boxes or transaction inputs and outputs coin balances inconsistency.
+Developers can extend State by introducing additional logic in ApplicationState and ApplicationWallet.
+Seep appropriate sections.
 	4. **API extension** - TO BE LINKED
 	5. **Node communication** TO BE LINKED

-Inside the SDK we implemented a SimpleApp example, that was designed to demonstrate the basic SDK functionalities.
-It's the fastest way to play with our SDK.
+Inside the SDK, we implemented a SimpleApp example designed to demonstrate the basic SDK functionalities.
+It is the fastest way to get started with our SDK.
-SimpleApp has no custom logic at all: no custom boxes and transactions, no custom API and with empty ApplicationState and ApplicationWallet.
+SimpleApp has no custom logic: no custom boxes and transactions, no custom API, and an empty ApplicationState and ApplicationWallet.

 The SimpleApp requires a single argument to start: the path to the user configuration file.
-Under the hood it has to parse its config file using SettingsReader, and then initialize and run SidechainApp
+Under the hood, it has to parse its config file using SettingsReader, and then initialize and run SidechainApp.